Cloud CV template AWS / Azure Security and governance

 Why this Cloud Engineer CV example works

-Standard headings, concise bullets, and a clean structure keep the detail readable for both recruiters and applicant tracking systems.
+Clear headings, concise bullets, and a focused skills section keep the technical detail easy to scan for both recruiters and platform leads.

 Writing breakdown